Harmonic Maa{\ss}-Jacobi forms of degree 1 with higher rank indices: The Casimir operator

 Observe that conjugation by the matrix of the cyclic permutation $(1, 2, \ldots, N+1)$ carries $\t G^J_N$ into a minimal parabolic subgroup of the standard realization of $\Sp_{2N+2}(\bR)$, the image being everything but the center.

-We note that the formula for the exponential function given in Section~5.2 of \cite{BCR07} and Section~5.1 of \cite{BCR10} is incorrect.
+We note that the formula for the exponential function given in Section~5.2 of \cite{BCR07} is incorrect.
 It should be identical to~(\ref{eq:exp}), but the $h(M)$ term was missed.
+(It is given correctly in Section~5.1 of \cite{BCR10}.)
 The embedding $\pi_4$ on p.~148 of \cite{BCR07} is also wrong: the $(1,4)$ and $(3,4)$ entries should make up $-M J_2 X^\T$ rather than $-J_2 X^\T$.

 In order to fix a basis for $\t\dg^J_N$, recall that we write $\epsilon_{ij}$ for the elementary matrix with $(i, j)^\thup$ entry~$1$ and other entries~$0$, the size of the matrix being determined by the context.
 The standard basis of $\dsl_2$ is of course $E := \epsilon_{12}$, $F := \epsilon_{21}$, and $H := \epsilon_{11} - \epsilon_{22}$.
 For a basis of $\rmM_{N,2}$ we take $e_i := \epsilon_{i2}$ and $f_i := \epsilon_{i1}$, and for $\rmM^\T_N$ we take $Z_{ij} := \oh (\epsilon_{ij} + \epsilon_{ji})$.
 Then $\t\dg^J_N$ has basis